Friends of Hailey Park

 • Some trees will be made safe and left as standing dead wood to become habitat for insects and a foraging ground for woodpeckers and roosts for bats.

-• Where access allows, some of the wood is removed and chipped using our tractor mounted chipper for use as play bark or milled and used for projects such as fencing and signs in Cardiff’s parks and open spaces
+• Where access allows, some of the wood is removed and chipped using a tractor mounted chipper for use as play bark or milled and used for projects such as fencing and signs in Cardiff’s parks and open spaces

 Picture